-Janet Jackson Posts Exquisite Photo With Janelle Monae and Lil’ Kim
+Janet Jackson Posts Exquisite Photo With Janelle Monae And Lil’ Kim

 Janet Jackson has uploaded a beautiful photo with Janelle Monae and Lil’ Kim.
 The talent in the photo really is too much.

 Fans were quick to freak out over the photo since the talent and beauty among them is too much.
-It’s such a big deal to them that people are demanding a collaboration between them the three.
+It’s such a big deal to them that people are demanding a collaboration between the three.

-Within 15 minutes of posting, the “That’s The Way Love Goes” hitmaker’s post has been liked over by over 15,000.
+Within 15 minutes of posting, the “That’s The Way Love Goes” hitmaker’s post was liked by over 15,000.

-Monae, who inducted Jackson into the Hall of Fame called her the “queen of black girl magic.”
+Monae, who inducted Jackson into the Hall of Fame, called her the “queen of black girl magic.”

 “Hello.
 I’m here tonight to induct the legendary queen of black girl magic into the Rock & Roll Hall of Fame, Ms. Janet Damita Jo Jackson,” she said during her speech.